Stanisław Bułak-Bałachowicz: Early life

 Following Stanisław's birth, his father left the landlord's service and acquired a small estate in Stakavievo near Vilnius.

 After attending an agricultural school for four years in Belmontas, Bułak-Bałachowicz worked as an accountant, and in 1904 became a manager at the Count Plater's estates in Horodziec and Łużki.

-At the time, he had a reputation as a defender of the less fortunate and was often an arbitrator in disputes between the farmers and their landlord.
+At the time, he had a reputation as a defender of the less fortunate and was often an arbitrator in disputes between the farmers and their landlords.
 As a result of these activities, he acquired the nickname "Daddy" (Bat'ka).
-His other nickname—"Bulak"— became part of his surname.
+His other nickname —"Bułak"— became part of his surname.
 It means 'cloud' (another source offering the translation 'a man who is driven by the wind') in the Belarusian language.

 World War I

 After the outbreak of World War I and Grand Duke Nikolai Nikolayevich's address to the Polish people, Bułak-Bałachowicz joined the Russian Imperial army.
 As a person of noble roots, he was drafted as an ensign to the 2nd Leyb-Courland Infantry Regiment.
 However, unlike many of his colleagues who were awarded the basic NCO grades for their noble ancestry only, Bułak-Bałachowicz proved himself as a skilled field commander and was quickly promoted.
 By December 1914, only four months after he entered the army, he was given command over a group of Cossack volunteers, of whom he formed a cavalry squadron.
-Together with the 2nd Cavalry Division he fought on the western front, most notably in the area of Sochaczew near Warsaw.
+Together with the 2nd Cavalry Division, he fought on the western front, most notably in the area of Sochaczew near Warsaw.

 During the German summer offensive of 1915, Warsaw was taken by the Central Powers and Bułak-Bałachowicz's unit was forced to retreat towards Latvia.

-In November 1915, Bułak-Bałachowicz was assigned to the special partisan regiment in Northern front headquarters as a squadron commander.
+In November 1915, Bułak-Bałachowicz was assigned to the special partisan regiment in the Northern front headquarters as a squadron commander.
 His regiment under the command of colonel Punin L. took action in the Riga area.
 For their audacious actions, partisans were nicknamed "Knights of Death".

 His unit was formed of four cavalry platoons: one of Cossack light cavalry, one of hussars, one of uhlans and one of dragoons.
 Thanks to the versatile and flexible structure of his unit, Bułak-Bałachowicz managed to continue the fight behind the enemy lines until 1918.

 For the German campaign, Bułak-Bałachowicz was decorated with six Russian decorations and three Crosses of St. George (2nd, 3rd, and 4th degree).